jpmrblood/ai-suka/README.md

 ### Important Rules

 - **Category Limit**: Each post must not exceed 3 categories.
 This ensures better organization and navigation.
+- **YouTube Content**: When creating articles based on YouTube videos, always include `"youtube"` as one of the categories alongside relevant topic categories (e.g., `["youtube", "prompt-engineering"]`).
 - **Image Path**: Hero images should be placed in `src/assets/` with organized folder structure (year/month).
 - **Date Format**: Use ISO date format (YYYY-MM-DD) for `pubDate`.
 - **Consistent Naming**: Use kebab-case for file names and organize assets logically.